PadishahIII/PadishahIII.github.io/source/_posts/_Android&IOS/App reverse engineering record.md

 `TrustManagerImpl` is called.
 Try extracting the args.
 There is harden facilities on server certificates, but cannot locate corresponding code.
 Cannot proxy the "兑换码" network request, maybe under protection.

 "HttpRequestMgr::GetNonce": x-hera
-x-baggage: JWT of nonce
+x-baggage: JWT of nonce, **this header is just a base64-encoded json, without signature**.
 Post body is the result of `Framework.Common.MD5Helper::DoAesEncrypt` whose key and iv is dynamically changed.
 Key is from MD5(nonce).
 IV is generated from key, with 4 bytes tripped from head and tail.
 Nonce can re-use.
 MD5 Salt: `urCpW8t7vGQ23sD8`
-Cannot reproduce MD5 encrypting function
+- [ ] Cannot reproduce MD5 encrypting function.

 ---